twilio-labs/function-templates/verified-broadcast/README.md

 | :-------- | :----------------------- | :------- |
 | `to`      | Subscriber phone number. | Yes      |

-`broadcast.js` has to be authenticated using HTTP Basic Auth using `admin` as username an the configured `PASSCODE` as password.
+`broadcast.js` has to be authenticated using HTTP Basic Auth using the configured `AUTH_USERNAME` as the username and the configured `AUTH_PASSCODE` as the password.
 It expects the following parameters:

 | Parameter | Description                                                                                                                    | Required |
 | :-------- | :----------------------------------------------------------------------------------------------------------------------------- | :------- |